minio/operator/proposals/upgrade.md

         2. Operator applies the label for new and old version of container image
         3. Operator applies the new container image to stateful set.
     4. Failures:
-        1. OperatorPodRestart: Steps above are idempotent, operator can resume 2.
+        1. Operator pod restart: Steps above are idempotent, operator can resume 2.
 3. Operator detects the ongoing upgrade and triggers the API to have minio fetch the binary from the operator.
     1. Goals:
         1. Establish the step the operator resumes from on accidental operator pod restart